logicly-au/docs.iar-dst.online/terms-and-conditions.rst

   one or more individuals presenting for assistance with a mental health condition.

-The Commonwealth of Australia as represented by the Department of Health (the “**Department**”) may at its discretion update these Terms of Use.
+The Commonwealth of Australia as represented by the Department of Health and Aged Care (the “**Department**”) may at its discretion update these Terms of Use.
 By continuing to use the Online Decision Support Tool, You accept the Terms of Use as they apply from time to time.